More information is also found on our News & Events webpages…

 - Daily Bible Reading – The people of the Evangelical Lutheran Church in America (ELCA) reflect on a Daily Bible Reading.

 - Prayer & Support Requests – If you or someone you know needs prayer or support, consider alerting the Christ Lutheran Prayer Chain.
 Members commit to pray for your need immediately.
 You may remain anonymous.
-To request prayer or pastoral support, please call 847-367-5787 and leave a message or send an email to ChristLutheranVH@aol.com.
+To request prayer or pastoral support, send an email to ChristLutheranVH@aol.com.

 COOL Food Pantry & Outreach